 Functions with memory.
 In some keystream generators, the filtering function is replaced by a finite automaton with some memory bits.
 An example is the $E_0$ keystream generator used in the Bluetooth wireless LAN system, which uses a combining function with 4 inputs and 4 memory bits.
-However, (fast) algebraic attacks [3] can still be applied on such systems.
+However, (fast) algebraic attacks [4] can still be applied on such systems.
 Armknecht and Krause proved that, for any filtering function of n variables with M memory bits, there always exists a relation of degree at most $\lceil \frac{n(M+1)}{2} \rceil$ between (M+1) consecutive output bits and the bits of the initial state, for a given initial assignment of the memory bits.
 Obviously, relations of lower degree may exist.
-For instance, the function used in $E_0$ provides a relation of degree 4 involving 4 consecutive output bits, which leads to an algebraic attack of running-time around $2^{67}$ [3].
-A similar situation occurs for multi-output functions with memory [9].
+For instance, the function used in $E_0$ provides a relation of degree 4 involving 4 consecutive output bits, which leads to an algebraic attack of running-time around $2^{67}$ [4].
+General results on algebraic attacks against combiners with memory can be found in [3, 13].